spiral/docs/components/files.md

 }
 ```

-> If you really dreaming about move/copy directory functionality you can achieve it by combining `getFiles` method with `relativePath` method. :)
+> Files are based on Symfony/Finder components which you can use in your code directly as well.